COGMLS/UtilityLibs/Libraries/LoggerLib/README.md

     // Enable the autosave and set to store 10 entries:
     // When set to true, enable the feature
-    // If maxLogEntries is set to zero, will use the LOGGER_LIB_MAX_AUTOSAVE_ENTRIES defined value my_logger.setAutoSave(true, 10)
+    // If maxLogEntries is set to zero, will use the LOGGER_LIB_MAX_AUTOSAVE_ENTRIES defined value
+    // When reach maxLogEntries, all entries will be saved into the log file, clearing the logger entry queue my_logger.setAutoSave(true, 10)

     // When the destructor of my_logger is called, all existing log entries will be saved